-The ROE intervention was originally intended to focus on the more disadvantaged areas of Doncaster, Birmingham, Northamptonshire, Nottingham and London (with geographical areas with over 21% Pupil Premium), but due to recruitment challenges, the areas have been extended more generally to Yorkshire, the Midlands, Merseyside and London.
+The ROE intervention was originally intended to focus on the more disadvantaged areas of Doncaster, Birmingham, Northamptonshire, Nottingham and London (with geographical areas with over 21% Pupil Premium), but due to recruitment challenges, the areas have been extended more generally to Yorkshire, the Midlands, Merseyside and London (for cohort 1) and wider to include Wales in cohort 2.
 Although these are all areas of racial and cultural diversity, it is possible that the schools recruited (e.g. via networks, social media etc as well as targeting schools in these regions) may come from more advantaged areas than originally intended.
 As part of the analysis, we will collate school characteristic data (e.g. %FSM, %EAL, %SEN, KS2 attainment) to profile recruited schools and compare them with all schools in England.